VadimBrodsky/elm-buzzword-bingo/readme.md

 -}

--- Definitions are functions that take no arguments title =
+-- Definitions are functions that take no arguments
+-- They bind a value to a name title =
   "hello"
     |> String.toUpper

 -- Functions are defined with the = sign
+-- They can't have zero arguments
 -- <function name> <argument> =
 --   <function body>
 -- The value of the last expression becomes the return value